 A strange paradox of sporting activity is that participation often leads to higher self-esteem.
 In certain sports, it can also lead to an increased risk of developing eating disorders such as anorexia nervosa and bulimia, both of which are usually associated with low self- esteem.
 Certain sports seem to carry an increased risk of eating problems.

 For example, in the United States, about 93% of collegiate athletes who develop eating disorders are female, and these athletes are usually found in a fairly small number of sports, including gymnastics, cross-country, swimming, and track and field.
 The few cases reported in men are clustered in the sports of cross-country, track and field, gymnastics, and wrestling.

 What causes eating disorders?

 A combination of individual and family factors is often involved in producing an eating problem, and cultural factors apparently put females at especially high risk.
 Over the past three decades, the socially acceptable weight for women in Western societies has progressively decreased, while the incidence of eating disorders has steadily risen.

 Why are eating disorders linked with certain sports?

 Individuals dissatisfied with their bodies may be drawn to "calorie-burning" sports like running and swimming.
 In addition, scientific research suggesting that "lean is better" for performance may contribute to the problem, and aesthetic sports such as gymnastics probably place far too high a premium on being super-thin.
-Recovering from an eating disorder is a complex process involving counseling and the raising of self-esteem and self-acceptance.
+Recovering from an eating disorder is a complex process involving counselling and the raising of self-esteem and self-acceptance.
 Athletes can do a number of things to reduce their risk of developing an eating disorder, and coaches should realise that they can take steps to help prevent eating disorders in their athletes.